-Description The entire Community will benefit from the City's Administration of the HOME Grant, though the direct beneficiaries of each funded activity will be primarily low- and moderate-income residents.
-Target Date 6/30/2023 Estimate the number and type of families that will benefit from the proposed activities n/a Location Description The HOME grant is administered by the Community Development Department located at 8650 California Avenue, South Gate, CA 90280 Planned Activities The entire Community will benefit from the City's Administration of the HOME Grant, though the direct beneficiaries of each funded activity will be primarily low- and moderate-income residents.
-Project Name RESIDENTIAL REHABILITATION PROGRAM Target Area Citywide Goals Supported Housing Needs Addressed Preserve the supply of affordable housing Funding HOME: \$350,000 Description This program provides deferred loans to qualified homeowners for rehab on their properties.
+Needs Addressed Planning and Administration Funding HOME: \$71,313.00 Description The entire Community will benefit from the City's Administration of the HOME Grant, though the direct beneficiaries of each funded activity will be primarily low- and moderate-income residents.
+Target Date 6/30/2022 Estimate the number and type of families that will benefit from the proposed activities n/a Location Description The HOME grant is administered by the Community Development Department located at 8650 California Avenue, South Gate, CA 90280 Planned Activities The entire Community will benefit from the City's Administration of the HOME Grant, though the direct beneficiaries of each funded activity will be primarily low- and moderate-income residents.
+15 Project Name RESIDENTIAL REHABILITATION PROGRAM Target Area Citywide Goals Supported Housing Needs Addressed Preserve the supply of affordable housing Funding HOME: \$2,058,900.00 Description This program provides deferred loans to qualified homeowners for rehab on their properties.
 The loan is due and payable when title is transferred, or property is refinanced or sold.
+The property must be brought up to certain housing standards as part of the rehab assistance.
+The property must be owner-occupied and may have up to four units.
 Qualified households must have an annual income at or less that 80% of the area median income.
-10 Target Date 6/30/2023 11 Estimate the number and type of families that will benefit from the proposed activities 5 households Location Description The Rehabilitation Program is administered by the Community Development Department located at 8650 California Avenue, South Gate, CA 90280.
-Planned Activities This program provides deferred loans to qualified homeowners for rehab on their properties.
+Target Date 6/30/2022 Estimate the number and type of families that will benefit from the proposed activities 10 projects Location Description The Rehabilitation Program is administered by the Community Development Department located at 8650 California Avenue, South Gate, CA 90280.

+16 Planned Activities Project Name Target Area This program provides deferred loans to qualified homeowners for rehab on their properties.
 The loan is due and payable when title is transferred, or property is refinanced or sold.
+The property must be brought up to certain housing standards as part of the rehab assistance.
+The property must be owner-occupied and may have up to four units.
 Qualified households must have an annual income at or less that 80% of the area median income.

-Project Name AFFORDABLE HOSUING DEVELOPMENT

-Target Area Citywide

-Goals Supported Housing

-Needs Addressed Preserve the supply of affordable housing

-Funding HOME: \$700,000

-11 Description To maintain affordable housing in the City, these funds will be used towards a new affordable housing development located at 7916 Long Beach Boulevard.

-12 Target Date 6/30/2023

-Estimate the number and type of families that will benefit from the proposed activities 11 Households

-Location Description Citywide

-Planned Activities To maintain affordable housing in the City, these funds will be used towards new affordable housing development at 7916 Long Beach Boulevard.

-Project Name HOME - CHDO AFFORDABLE HOUSING DEVELOPMENT

-Target Area Citywide

-Goals Supported Housing

-Needs Addressed Preserve the supply of affordable housing

-Funding HOME: \$2,000,000

-12 13 Description At least 15 percent of HOME Investment Partnerships Program (HOME) funds must be set aside for specific activities to be undertaken by a special type of nonprofit called a Community Housing Development Organization (CHDO).
+HOME - CHDO Citywide Goals Supported Housing Needs Addressed Preserve the supply of affordable housing Funding HOME: \$375,920.00 Description At least 15 percent of HOME Investment Partnerships Program (HOME) funds must be set aside for specific activities to be undertaken by a special type of nonprofit called a Community Housing Development Organization (CHDO).
 A CHDO is a private nonprofit, community-based organization that has staff with the capacity to develop affordable housing for the community it serves.
-To qualify for designation as a CHDO, the organization must meet certain requirements pertaining to their legal status, organizational structure, and capacity and experience.

-Target Date 6/30/2023
+In order to qualify for designation as a CHDO, the organization must meet certain requirements pertaining to their legal status, organizational structure, and capacity and experience.
+Target Date 6/30/2022 Estimate the number and type of families that will benefit from the proposed activities 5 households Location Description City wide Planned Activities At least 15 percent of HOME Investment Partnerships Program (HOME) funds must be set aside for specific activities to be undertaken by a special type of nonprofit called a Community Housing Development Organization (CHDO).
+A CHDO is a private nonprofit, community-based organization that has staff with the capacity to develop affordable housing for the community it serves.
+In order to qualify for designation as a CHDO, the organization must meet certain requirements pertaining to their legal status, organizational structure, and capacity and experience.